ankitskvmdam/clean-jsdoc-theme/README.md

 ```

 ## Features
-We believe in giving freedom to the developer, that's why we have given many option to
+We believe in giving freedom to the developer, that's why we have given many options to
-the developer to customize this theme according to there needs.
+the developer to customize this theme according to their needs.
 You can pass an object called `theme_opts` under `opts` for more options like:
 ```javascript
 "opts":{